Pellet vs Gas Smokers (7 Biggest Differences)

 Choosing a smoker/grill is not a walk in the park these days.
 There are literally hundreds of good brands on the market that are determined to make the journey tormenting.

 As a dedicated carnivore, I have tested a lot of smokers, mostly propane and pellet ones.
-Today, I'll talk about their features, the overall experience based on tests I’ve conducted, and individual experiences with these smokers.
+Today, I'll discuss their features and my tests.
+I'll also share users' experiences with these smokers.

 Without further ado, let’s get started.